Matt Montgomery (cricketer)

+Matthew Montgomery (born 10 May 2000) is a South African-born cricketer.

+Career

-Matthew Montgomery (born 10 May 2000) is a South African cricketer.
-He made his Twenty20 debut for KwaZulu-Natal in the 2018 Africa T20 Cup on 15 September 2018.
+Known mainly for his batting skills, he made his Twenty20 debut for KwaZulu-Natal in the 2018 Africa T20 Cup on 15 September 2018.
 In January 2019, he was named as the captain of the South Africa national under-19 cricket team, ahead of their tour to India.
 He made his first-class debut for KwaZulu-Natal in the 2018–19 CSA 3-Day Provincial Cup on 17 January 2019.

 He made his List A debut for KwaZulu-Natal in the 2018–19 CSA Provincial One-Day Challenge on 20 January 2019, scoring a century.
 He was the leading run-scorer for KwaZulu-Natal in the tournament, with 221 runs in four matches.

+Montgomery joined Nottinghamshire as a trialist in 2019 while studying at nearby Loughborough University.
+After impressing in the second XI, he signed his first professional contract with the club in 2021.
+Montgomery made his County Championship debut in July 2022, going on to score 369 runs in eight First Class innings that season, including a career-best 178 against Durham, as the club won Division Two and earning himself a new three-year contract.

+In August 2025, it was announced that Montgomery would join Derbyshire on loan after agreeing a three-year contract to move to the club from the end of the season.